 Title I, Part D, Subpart 1

-Subgrants to State agencies (SAs) are based on the allocation amount under ESSA, Section 1412, shall allocate to each State educational agency (SEA), an amount necessary to make subgrants to State agencies under Subpart 1.
+Subgrants to State agencies (SAs) are based on the allocation amount under the Every Student Succeeds Act (ESSA) Section 1412, shall allocate to each State educational agency (SEA), an amount necessary to make subgrants to State agencies under Subpart 1.

 Title I, Part D, Subpart 2

-Subgrants to local educational agencies (LEAs) for the purpose of carrying out Subpart 2, funds are generated throughout the State under Part A of this Title based on the children and youth residing in local correctional facilities or attending community day programs for delinquent children and youth.
+Subgrants to LEAs for the purposes of carrying out Subpart 2, funds are generated throughout the State under Part A of this Title based on the children and youth residing in local correctional facilities or attending community day programs for delinquent children and youth.

 Capital Expenditure/Disposal of Equipment